What does a Product Designer do? Product Design vs. UX easily explained

 What is Product Design (in terms of digital products)?

 Product design is the process of creating a product to meet the needs and desires of the target market.
-The product should be functionaluser-friendlyaesthetically pleasing, and commercially viable.
+The product should beĀ functional,Ā user-friendly,Ā aesthetically pleasing, andĀ commerciallyĀ viable.

-Product design aims to create products that solve real problemsimprove people’s lives, and create value for the business.
+Product design aims to create products thatĀ solve real problems,Ā improve people’s lives, andĀ create value for the business.

 What is a Product Designer?